rpirnia/rpirnia.github.io/essays/how-much-effort.md

 ## My Take on Effort Estimation

-I would say my efforts were often not on the mark, sometimes they were slightly off, and sometimes they were way off.
+I would say my estimations were often not on the mark, sometimes they were slightly off, and sometimes they were way off.
 I think effort estimations may help with time boxing.
 Say, I estimated that an issue might take an hour.
 However, an hour and a half had already passed since I started, and I ran into a bug (an error within the code that I just can’t seem to fix!).
 This might encourage me to call it a night and try again tomorrow with a more sound and less tense mind.

 Likewise, tracking the actual effort expended on the issues is not a bad thing to do.
 I mean, you’re already estimating how much time you’ll spend, might as well have something to compare it with.
 I liked that my team not only logged our actual coding effort and our non-coding effort because there is more to coding than simply typing out code.
 We also have to spend time researching, planning, and designing.